christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.3.7.1 Simon Bar Kokhba**

 Tiberius Julius Cotys II was the grandfather of Tiberius Julius Sauromates II.
 Was he also Simon bar Kokhba?
 Bar Kokhba means "Son of the Star".
+The star is the morning star (Venus), which is the symbol of the Julian house.
+That is the title of a Julian prince.
 The star iconography is prominent in coins of Tiberius Julius Sauromates II and his son Rheskuporis V and directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra.
 He led the Bar Kokhba revolt (132-136 AD) against Rome.
 As heir to the dragon crown he would have had a claim to the emperor position.

 Bar Kokhba served as the state's leader, crowning himself as nasi (lit. 'prince') and rabbinic scholars in his time such as Rabbi Akiva believed him to be the long-expected Messiah.
 He died during the Roman capture of the fortress of Betar in 135 CE, and was possibly crucified.